3nws/yelp-camp/README.md

   ```
   MAPBOX_TOKEN (Your Mapbox Token)
   ```
-- Make sure mongo is running locally.
+- Make sure mongo is running.
 (You can instead add another environment variable for a database url to use MongoDB Atlas)
 - Run `node seeds/index.js` to add random campgrounds.
 - Run `node app.js` or `nodemon app.js`.